-Neale Richardson is entering his third year as Head Coach of Bobcat Baseball.
+Neale Richardson is entering his fourth year as head coach of Bobcat Baseball.
 Richardson holds a Masters degree in Educational Administration from Lindenwood University and a Bachelors and Masters degree in Education/Physical Education from Missouri State University.

 Richardson is well known in the Ozarks area, having served 19 years in the Forsyth R-III Public School system as a high school principal, assistant principal, physical education teacher, coach and athletic director.
 Richardson’s on-field experience includes coaching high school baseball from 1996-2009 in Forsyth and 1985-1995 in Seymour, as well as playing at North Arkansas Community Technical College from 1980-1982.
 As a high school coach, Richardson compiled a successful overall record of 552-217-1 and was inducted into the Missouri High School Baseball Coaches Association Hall of Fame in 2006.

-Following his retirement from Forsyth Schools in June 2014, Richardson sought to pursue his dream of coaching college baseball and is excited about leading the Bobcats.
+Following his retirement from Forsyth Schools in June 2014, Richardson sought to pursue his dream of coaching college baseball and is honored to lead the Bobcats.
 He states, “I know College of the Ozarks well and the reputation of Hard Work U. I feel that I am a perfect fit for what College of the Ozarks represents.
 I have strong Christian values and believe that hard work and character are what define a person.
 I have based my entire career on these beliefs.”

 The College looks forward to a successful year ahead for the Bobcats under Richardson’s leadership.

-Justin McMillin is in his second year as Assistant Baseball Coach at College of the Ozarks.
-Coach McMillin brings both high school and college experience to the position and has made a big impact on the Bobcats’ pitching staff.
+Justin McMillin is in his third year as Assistant Baseball Coach at College of the Ozarks.
+Coach McMillin brings both high school and collegiate experience to the position and continues to make a positive impact on the Bobcats’ pitching staff.
 He has a long history with Head Coach Neale Richardson, having played for Richardson at Hillcrest High School in the late 1980’s.

 Following a stellar prep career at Hillcrest High School, McMillin signed to play collegiately at then-Southwest Missouri State University.
 After his playing days, he began his coaching career at William Jewell College (1992-1998) as a pitching coach and recruiting coordinator under NAIA Hall of Fame coach Fred Flook.